thecluff/GullleBelle/README.md

 15. Go to [www.gulllebelle.com](www.gulllebelle.com) and you're done!

 ## Warning!!
 Do not publish this!
-Not because I don't want to, but you might get in trouble for starting a fake bank website.
+Not because I don't want you to, but you might get in trouble for starting a fake bank website.